-The decrease in cash and cash equivalents was primarily attributable to cash generated from operations, net proceeds from the exercise of stock options and a reduction of income taxes payable due to excess tax benefits from stock options, offset by cash used for long-term debt payments, the purchase of marketable securities and the repurchase of common stock.
-During the second quarter of 2013, we began investing excess cash in high-quality marketable securities which are carried at fair value and intended for use in meeting our ongoing liquidity needs.
+The decrease in cash and cash equivalents was primarily attributable to the purchase of marketable securities and the repurchase of common stock, offset by cash generated from operations, net proceeds from the exercise of stock options and a reduction of income taxes payable due to excess tax benefits from stock options.
+During the second quarter of 2013, we began investing excess cash in high-quality marketable securities which are carried at fair value and are intended for use in meeting our ongoing liquidity needs.